 Do I have to live in Michigan to play?

-Will I be able to play games on my mobile device?
+Can I play games on my mobile device?

-Yes, games will be available on iOS and Android smartphones and tablets.
+Yes, games are available on iOS and Android smartphones and tablets.

 Can I download and register for an online casino or sportsbook account remotely?